clojurists-together/clojuriststogether.org/resources/markdown/open-source.md

 ### Questions:

 These questions are to get an understanding of your project and plans for the funding.
-We would expect most application would be filled out within five minutes.
+We would expect most applications would be filled out in five minutes or less.
 We don't want you spending hours crafting the perfect application; you have enough work to do already.

 * What project are you applying for?
 * Who is applying?
 How are you related to the project?